Radio Gradiška

 Radio Gradiška is a Bosnian local public radio station, broadcasting from Gradiška, Republika Srpska, Bosnia and Herzegovina.

 It was launched on 29 September 1979 by the municipal council of Bosanska Gradiška.
 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.

 This radio station broadcasts a variety of programs such as local news, music, sport and talk shows.
 Program is mainly produced in Serbian.

-Estimated number of listeners of Radio Gradiška is around 45,262.
-Radiostation is also available in neighboring Croatia.
+Estimated number of listeners of Radio Gradiška is around 100,000.
+The radio station is also available in neighboring Croatia.